visioninhope/inferable-agents/sdk-dotnet/README.md

   //}
 });

+Console.WriteLine($"Run started: {run.Id}");

-// Wait for the run to complete and log. var result = await run.Poll(null);
+// Wait for the run to complete and log var result = await run.Poll(null);

+Console.WriteLine($"Run result: {result}");
 ```

 > Runs can also be triggered via the [API](https://docs.inferable.ai/pages/invoking-a-run-api), [CLI](https://www.npmjs.com/package/@inferable/cli) or [playground UI](https://app.inferable.ai/).

+## Documentation

+- [Inferable documentation](https://docs.inferable.ai/) contains all the information you need to get started with Inferable.

+## Support

+For support or questions, please [create an issue in the repository](https://github.com/inferablehq/inferable/issues) or [join the Discord](https://discord.gg/WHcTNeDP)

 ## Contributing

 Contributions to the Inferable .NET Client are welcome.
 Please ensure that your code adheres to the existing style and includes appropriate tests.

-## Support

-For support or questions, please [create an issue in the repository](https://github.com/inferablehq/inferable/issues).